corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/metering-collector.md

 As regards data filtering and permissions, both of them are identical to their single node counterparts - `AggregatedMeteringCollectionFlow` and `FilteredMeteringCollectionFlow`, respectively.

 They proceed through all the destination nodes in sequential order.
-This can significantly slow down the collection process and can cause the execution to hang indefinitely if one of the destination nodes is down or is not running the Metering Collection Tool CorDapp.
+This can significantly slow down the collection process and can cause the execution to hang indefinitely if one of the destination nodes is down or is not running the metering collection tool CorDapp.

 Both flows take the following parameters when invoked from the shell: